 Environmental survey and assessment shows that no serious damage will be imposed to fauna or flora representatives, and that there are no endangered species subject to the direct consequences of the Navigation Plan.
 Besides these aspects, it was noted that the fisheries of the basin will not be affected by navigation activities due to the present low significance of fishing activities.
-The following is a summary of the studies.
+The following is a summary of the studies (see Appendix 9 for the detailed results).